rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/day1.md

 TODO...

 >   Natural design has no foresight.
 Human design can look ahead and say,
->   "If we go on polluting, in a centuries time, ...",
+>   "If we go on polluting, in a century's time, ...",
 >   and Nature doesn't do that.
 Nature optimizes in the short term...

 **(Ryan)**